 If a student serving a social suspension is assigned additional days, the new days will be added to the end of the original suspension period.
-Students excessively tardy unexcused to school will be socially suspended according to the guidelines found on pages 55-56.
+Students excessively tardy unexcused to school or students excessively absent unexcused (15 days) from school will be socially suspended according to the guidelines found on pages 58-59.